waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "names",
+    "type": "string[]",
-names - An array of strings denoting the names of the access keys to be deleted.
+    "description": "An array of strings denoting the names of the access keys to be deleted."
+  }
+]

 ---